imohsenb/ISO8583-Message-Client-java/README.md

   - Supporting Blocking IO and Non-blocking IO (NIO)
   - Supporting SSL/TLS
   - Base on Builder pattern
-  - String not used for security reasons, but can be if necessary
+  - String not used for security reasons
   - Lightweight ISO-8583 lib for java and android
-  - working with sum enums, it's more readable
+  - working with some enums, it's more readable
   - no dependency
-  - It is on the way and becomes more complete and stronger day by day ðŸ˜Š
+  - It is on the way and becomes more complete and stronger day by day 😎

 ### Usage